stacks-network/docs/src/pages/develop/radiks-models.md

     isHuman: Boolean,
     likesDogs: {
       type: Boolean,
-      decrypted: true // all users will know if this record likes dogs!
+      decrypted: true, // all users will know if this record likes dogs!
-    }
+    },
-  }
+  };

   static defaults = {
-    likesDogs: true
+    likesDogs: true,
-  }
+  };
 }
 ```